radimklaska/image_fupload/README.txt

 using image module, to upload multiple images with one simple click.
 All selected images are uploaded via a flash module (swfupload) and are automatically processed.
-So, there’s no need any more to upload image by image.
+So, there's no need any more to upload image by image.

 Author:
 Stefan Smarzly (grandcat)